Chart Color Schemes

 Bulleen is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Bulleen's population shows high cultural diversity, with 42.3% born overseas and 50.1% speaking a language other than English at home.
-Christianity is the predominant religion in Bulleen, accounting for 59.8%, compared to 48.5% across Greater Melbourne.
-The top three ancestry groups are Chinese (16.5%), Italian (16.4%), and Australian (12.5%).
+Bulleen has a high level of cultural diversity, with 42.3% of its population born overseas and 50.1% speaking a language other than English at home.
+The predominant religion in Bulleen is Christianity, accounting for 59.8% of the population, compared to 43.0% across Greater Melbourne.
+The top three ancestry groups in Bulleen are Chinese (16.5%), Italian (16.4%), and Australian (12.5%).

 Frequently Asked Questions - Diversity